Why not trying to stargaze at Hoshinomura Observatory?

 Q. Can we see the Milky Way?

-A. “Yes.
-Actually, you can see it in Tamura city.
-But most people don’t know they are actually seeing the Milky Way because it looks hazy like a cloud.
-If you see it from our observatory, it looks larger and clearer.”
+A. “Yes, you can.
+In fact, it’s visible even in Tamura City.
+However, many people don’t realize they’re looking at the Milky Way because it appears faint and hazy, almost like a cloud.
+From our observatory, though, it looks much larger and clearer.”

 Q. Do you think aliens exist?

-A.“Yes, they might.
-There are countless galaxies and planets in the universe that we have not found yet.
-It might be possible that any creatures exist in there.”
+A. “They might.
+There are countless galaxies and planets in the universe that we haven’t discovered yet.
+It’s possible that some form of life exists out there.”

 hoshinomura-observatory